mr-month/dotfiles/README.md

 Solution is to have the "real" files in here and symlink to it from `HOME` directory.

 # Some decisions, context, &hellip; for my future self's reference

+## zsh configuration (TO BE DETERMINED)
+Should I be using frameworks and managers or write it myself?
+Seems the frameworks are in many cases obstructions for what is basically "set a couple of options in zsh, fetch a couple repos and source them"&hellip;

 ## different URL for `fetch` and `push`
 It is possible to configure `git` to use different URL for `fetch` and `push` with the same remote.